sjhoeksma/docs4it/_framework/01-01-finance.md

 Using a battery model we can evaluate if the agile team will break even at the end of FYI.

-Compute resources are always charged directly to the functions and therefor don’t need to be part of the battery model
+Compute resources are always charged directly to the functions and therefor don't need to be part of the battery model